Gabriel Stokes (The Walking Dead): Season 6

 In the season premiere "First Time Again", Gabriel is no longer trusted by the rest of the group, who have found out about his betrayal and look at him with contempt, particularly Rick, despite Gabriel's earnest efforts to redeem himself by helping out around Alexandria.
 In the episode "JSS", Gabriel approaches Carl, saying that he is now ready to learn how to fight.
 After some hesitation, Carl agrees to start with a machete.
 During the Wolf attack, Gabriel manages to hold off one of the Wolves long enough for Morgan to rescue him.
 In the episode "Heads Up", Gabriel is shown putting up fliers for a sermon later that afternoon, only to have them taken down by Rick.
 In the mid-season finale "Start to Finish", Gabriel puts his machete training to good use, taking down several walkers as he takes shelter in Jessie's house along with Rick, Carl, Deanna, and Michonne (following the collapse of the guard tower).
 After the group has to disguise themselves with walker guts to reach the armory, Gabriel tells Rick that this time he will not run, regardless of what happens.
 Having witnessed Gabriel's efforts as a team player, Rick tells him "I know."
 In the mid-season premiere "No Way Out", Gabriel offers to take Judith to safety in his church.
 Rick is reluctant at first, but Gabriel promises to make it.
 When Rick and his group make a stand against the herd, Gabriel rallies the Alexandrians in his church and joins in the fight, killing many walkers.
 Two months later, Alexandria's walls have been expanded so as to include a neighboring church, which Gabriel now uses as his own church.
-When Rick and the others travel to the Hilltop Colony with Paul "Jesus" Rovia, Rick originally plans to leave Judith with Gabriel, the minister having fully earned his trust.
+When Rick and the others travel to the Hilltop Colony with Paul "Jesus" Monroe, Rick originally plans to leave Judith with Gabriel, the minister having fully earned his trust.
 In the episode "Not Tomorrow Yet", Gabriel joins the mission to storm the Saviors' compound.
 He and Rick are shown joking around during the trip, the animosity between them long gone.
 Gabriel remains outside during the shootout to keep watch and orders a wounded Savior to drop his weapon.
 He then recites a small prayer before killing the Savior.
 Gabriel is briefly seen in the episode "The Same Boat" being observed by another group of Saviors who have Carol and Maggie captive.
 In the season finale "Last Day on Earth", Rick leaves Gabriel in charge of Alexandria before leaving in the RV with Maggie and a few others towards the Hilltop.